YuJames/ai-case-study/README.md

 ## Landscape
 What field is the company in?
+* They operate in the AI space in general, but have out-the-box solutions for a variety of industries including finance, supply chain, healthcare, legal, and real estate.

 What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+* Document parsing services have a long history, especially with regards to accounting.
+However, since the advent of generative AI and LLMs their underlying technology has improved, leading to more advanced capabilities.

 What are the other major companies in this field?
+* One competitor was Impera, before they were acquired by Figma.
+Adobe, also the parent company of Figma, has some OCR capabilities.
+A variety of smaller OCR microservice offerings can be found with a simple online search, one of which being [onlineocr.net](https://www.onlineocr.net/)

 ## Results
 What has been the business impact of this company so far?